 Fold It Into a Quarter of Its Size

-If your butterfly did not come out like the illustration, just give it another go!
+If your butterfly did not come out like the illustration, just give it another go.
 The issue is usually that your folds are not as precise as you had hoped.
-Simply start again and remember that origami becomes easier with practice.
+Simply get new paper and start again and remember that origami becomes easier with practice